FlintTD/GargleScraper/README.md

 In order to get this program up and running, you will need to install Google Chrome onto your computer, and also download the appropriate version of [Chromedriver](https://chromedriver.chromium.org/downloads).
 The appropriate version of Chromedriver is whichever version matches the version of Chrome you have installed.
 When you download *chromedriver.exe*, put it in the directory: *GargleScraper/*.

-Lastly, you will need to provide the GargleScraper with a bunch of login information.
+Lastly, you will need to provide the Gargle Scraper with a bunch of login information.
 That information will live in the *GargleScraper/Credentials* directory.

 ### The information you need is: